PGA Championship Golf 2000: Development and release

 The game was announced in March 2000.
 Sierra began searching for beta testers in April 2000, and announced the completion of the game on May 9, 2000.
-The game was released in North America in June 2000, and a patch was released two months later.
+The game was released in North America on June 6, 2000, and a patch was released two months later.
+The game was also released in the United Kingdom on August 25, 2000.
 An upgraded version with seven new courses, titled PGA Championship Golf Titanium Edition, was released in December 2000.
 It was followed by PGA Championship Golf Collector's Edition, announced in June 2001 and scheduled for release later that year.

 Reception

 PGA Championship Golf 2000 has a score of 88 percent on GameRankings.
 Tom Ham, writing for The Washington Post, stated "the scenery here is top-notch--but the spectators still look like cardboard cutouts."
+Dave Perrett of PC Format praised the variety of gameplay options.